bimal630/ru_rumors/README.md

 # 🗣️ Rumor NPC System for VORP (RedM)
 **Created by Doyen**

-This script adds immersive, voice-acted NPCs near Valentine who randomly speak rumors to nearby players.
+This script adds immersive  near Valentine who randomly speak rumors to nearby players.
 A great atmospheric addition to any RedM roleplay server using VORP.

 ## 📦 Features
 - Cooldown system to prevent spam.